chanced/caps/README.md

 ## Replacements

-`caps.StdConverter` also allows users to register `caps.Replacement`s for acronym replacement.
+`caps.StdConverter` also allows users to register `caps.Replacement`s for initialism replacements.

 The default list is:

 ```go
 {"Acl", "ACL"}